-At one time getting into the News Feed of your Facebook fans was free.
-Page owners expected to have to pay to build the number of people who liked their page (fans), but getting into the News Feed of those fans was considered a given.
-Not so today, and really, not so for several years now!
+At one time getting into the News Feed of your Facebook Page fans was free.
+Most Page owners expected to have to pay to grow the number of people (fans) who liked their Page.
+Paying for Facebook to share their content with people who were already fans was not expected!

-The question is if you’re not prepared to spend money to show up in the News Feed of your Facebook fans and others, should you even be on Facebook?
-Probably not.
+The question to ask yourself is this: “If I’m not prepared to spend money to show up in the News Feed of my fans and others, should I even be on Facebook?”
+The answer is, “Probably not.”

-That means, that for every 100 people on Facebook who like your business page, only 1 in 6 of them actually see your posts in their News Feed.”
+That means, that for every 100 people on Facebook who like your business Facebook Page, only 1 in 6 of them actually see your posts in their News Feed.

 Don’t misunderstand me, great content is hugely important!
 But great content, for most businesses, doesn’t guarantee you’ll get into the News Feed of your existing fans.
 And it won’t get you into the News Feed of those who are not your fans either.